mosaicnetworks/evm-babble/README.md

 of password file.

 **Needless to say you should not reuse these addresses and private keys**

+## Database

+EVM-Babble will use a LevelDB database to persist state objects.
+The file of the database can be specified with the ```db``` flag which default to ```<datadir>/chaindata```.

+If a database already exists when starting a new evm-babble instance, the state will be set to the one corresponding to the last committed transaction.

 ## API
 The Service exposes an API at the address specified by the --apiaddr flag for